Last Updated: Tue Jul 22 11:44:47 UTC 2008

 Самоходный Зенитный Ракетный Комплекс С-400 'Триумф'

-The principal distinctions between the S-400 and its predecessor lie in further refinements to the radar and software, and the addition of three new missile types in addition to the 48N6E/48N6E2.
+The principal distinctions between the S-400 and its predecessor lie in further refinements to the radar and software, and the addition of four new missile types in addition to the legacy 48N6E/48N6E2 used in the S-300PMU2 Favorit.
 As a result an S-400 battery could be armed with arbitrary mixes of these weapons to optimise its capability for a specific threat environment.
 The 30N6E2 further evolved into the more capable 92N2E Grave Stone, carried by a new 8 x 8 MZKT-7930 vehicle.
-The 96L6 Cheese Board is offered as an 'all altitude' battery acquisition radar, also carried by a 8 x 8 MZKT-7930 vehicle.
-A new 3D acquisition radar, the 91N6E is employed, and the 40V6MD mast is an available option - this radar is likely to be a replacement for the 64N6E2.
-The 55K6E command post is employed, carried by an 8 x 8 Ural 532301 truck.
+The additional range required a significantly uprated transmitter tube to provide the higher power-aperture performance needed, in additional to an improved exciter and automatic frequency hopping capability.
+The 96L6 is offered as an 'all altitude' battery acquisition radar, also carried by a 8 x 8 MZKT-7930 vehicle.
+A new 3D phased array acquisition radar is employed, the 91N6E derived from the 64N6E2, and the 40V6M/MD mast is an available option.
+The 55K6E command post is employed, carried by a new Russian built 8 x 8 Ural 532301 truck.

-The first missile added to the system is the 48N6DM (Dalnaya - long range), a long range weapon with a cited range of 215 nautical miles, intended to kill AWACS, JSTARS and other high value assets.
-Further details of this weapon remain to be disclosed.
-The range improvement to around twice that of the 48N6E2 suggests a two stage weapon, or a much larger motor casing with a larger propellant load.
+The second missile added to the S-400 is the new 40N6, a long range ballistic trajectory weapon with a cited range of 215 - 240 nautical miles, intended to kill AWACS, JSTARS and other high value assets, such as EA-6B/EA-18G support jammers.
+Further details of this weapon remain to be disclosed, although the Russian media reported successful completion of state trials in 2010.
+The significant range improvement to around twice that of the 48N6E2 suggests a two stage weapon, or a much larger motor casing with a larger propellant load.

-The further missiles are in effect equivalents to the ERINT/PAC-3 interceptor missile recently introduced to supplement the MIM-104 in Patriot batteries.
+The third and fourth new S-400 missiles are in effect equivalents to the ERINT/PAC-3 interceptor missile recently introduced to supplement the MIM-104 in Patriot batteries.
 These are the 9M96E and 9M96E2, largely identical with the latter version fitted with a larger booster.
 Fakel claim the 96M6E has a range of 21.6 nautical miles, and the 9M96E2 64.8 nautical miles, with altitude capabilities from 15 ft AGL up to 66 kft and 100 kft respectively.

 9M96E1 and 9M96E2